 Support grows for barriers to protect daycares.
 But who will foot the bill?

-Parents are advocating for barriers outside daycares after a tragic car accident at a Richmond Hill daycare on Wednesday.
+Parents are advocating for barriers outside daycares following a tragic car crash into a Richmond Hill daycare on Wednesday.
 A man in his 70s has been charged in connection with this incident and has since been granted bail.

-Liam’s aunt Mina Riazati stated that daycares should be among the safest places for kids; however, she added that being located in a commercial plaza next to parking lots surrounded by glass walls isn’t adequate protection for children.
+Liam’s aunt Mina Riazati stated that daycares should be among the safest places for children; however, she feels that being situated in a commercial plaza near parking lots isn’t ideal for protecting them.

-She urged officials to “stop talking” and either create or enforce laws aimed at protecting children in daycares.
+She urged officials to “stop talking” and implement or enforce laws aimed at safeguarding children especially in daycare settings.

-The only thing that can bring peace to this family is change within current systems-possibly introducing legislation in Liam’s name could help push these changes forward, she noted.
+The only thing that might give peace to this grieving family is change within current systems or possibly new legislation introduced in memory of Liam to advocate such changes moving forward, she stated.

 Support grows for barriers to protect daycares.
 But who will foot the bill?

-Parents are advocating for barriers outside daycares after a tragic car accident at a Richmond Hill daycare on Wednesday.
+Parents are advocating for barriers outside daycares following a tragic car crash into a Richmond Hill daycare on Wednesday.
 A man in his 70s has been charged in connection with this incident and has since been granted bail.

 Officials need to act and ‘stop talking’: aunt

-Liam’s parents’ lives changed forever when he was born, said a letter written by his mother Behnoosh Nori that was translated from Persian and read aloud during the memorial service.
-While she’ll always cherish those moments, she mentioned they’ve felt “like walking dead” since the tragedy.
+Liam’s parents say their lives changed completely when he was born, as expressed in a letter written by his mother Behnoosh Nori that was translated from Persian and read during the memorial.
+While she’ll cherish those moments forever, she shared that they’ve felt “like walking dead” since the accident.
 “Life doesn’t go on without you, Liam.
-In the mornings, no matter how long I wait, you don’t call out to me,” Nori expressed.
-“I would have given anything to hold you one more time.”
+In the mornings, no matter how long I wait, you don’t call out to me,” Nori said.
+“I would have given anything to hold you one more time.”<brSource link